-- failure to act in good faith and in accordance with the group's values, Code of Conduct, other policies, procedures, and internal standards; - failure to comply with applicable laws or regulations, or association, real or perceived, with illegal activity; - failures in corporate governance, management or systems; - association with controversial practices, customers, transactions, projects, countries or governments; - association with controversial business decisions, including but not limited to, those relating to existing or new products, delivery channels, promotions/advertising, acquisitions, representation, sourcing/supply chain relationships, locations, or treatment of financial transactions; or - association with poor employment or human rights practices.
+- failure to act in good faith and in accordance with the group's values, Code of Conduct, other policies, procedures, and internal standards; - failure to comply with applicable laws or regulations or association, real or perceived, with illegal activity;

+- failure in corporate governance, management or systems; - association with controversial practices, customers, transactions, projects, countries or governments; - association with controversial business decisions, including but not limited to, those relating to existing or new products, delivery channels, promotions/advertising, acquisitions, representation, sourcing/supply chain relationships, locations, or treatment of financial transactions; or - association with poor employment or human rights practices.

-Our Mobile Financial Services ("MFS") and Digital Financial Services ("DFS") offerings are complex and increase our exposure to fraud, money laundering and reputational risk.
+Our Mobile Financial Services ("MFS") and Digital Financial Services ("DFS") offerings are complex and increase our exposure to fraud, money laundering, reputational and regulatory risk.

-MFS and DFS offerings are complex and subject to regulatory and compliance requirements.
+MFS and DFS offerings are complex and subject to regulatory requirements which can be different from regulatory requirements of a telecommunications business.
 They may involve cash handling or other value transfers, exposing us to risk that our customers or business partners engage in fraudulent activities, money laundering or terrorism financing.
-Violations of anti-money laundering and counter-terrorist financing laws, know-your-customer rules, and customer name screening and monitoring requirements or other regulations on our MFS/DFS networks could have material adverse effects on our financial condition and results of operations and result in legal and financial liability or reputational damage.
+Violations of anti-money laundering and counter-terrorist financing laws, know-your-customer rules, and customer name screening and monitoring requirements or other regulations applicable to our MFS/DFS offerings could have material adverse effects on our financial condition and results of operations and result in legal and financial liability or reputational damage.
 The regulations governing these services are evolving and, as they develop, regulations could become more onerous, impose additional controls, reporting or disclosure obligations, or limit our flexibility to rapidly deploy new products, which may limit our ability to provide our services efficiently or in the way originally envisioned.

-In addition, as our MFS and DFS offerings require us to process personal consumer data (such as, consumer names, addresses, credit and debit card numbers and bank account details), we must comply with strict data privacy and consumer protection laws.
-For more information on risks associated with possible unauthorized disclosure of such personal data, see - "We collect and process sensitive customer data, and are therefore subject to an increasing amount of data privacy laws and regulations that may require us to incur substantial costs and implement certain changes to our business practices that may adversely affect our results of operations."
+In addition, because our MFS and DFS offerings require us to process personal data (such as, consumer names, addresses, credit and debit card numbers and bank account details), we must comply with strict data privacy and consumer protection laws.
+For more information on risks associated with possible unauthorized disclosure of such personal data, see "We collect and process sensitive customer data, and are therefore subject to an increasing amount of data privacy laws and regulations that may require us to incur substantial costs and implement certain changes to our business practices that may adversely affect our results of operations."